scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 fix this issue upstream soon and we'll benefit from this speed up when we upgrade.

-After discussing this issue with [Miles](https://github.com/milessabin/) we both agree the strict/lazy macro is not handling refinement types correctly and that this performance penalty is a bug.
+After discussing this issue with the author of Shapeless, [Miles Sabin](https://github.com/milessabin/), we both agree the strict/lazy macro is not handling refinement types correctly and that this performance penalty is a bug.
 This bug will most likely be fixed in a future version of Shapeless after 2.3.3 for all its users.
 Some of these